dharmab/dharmab.github.io/_posts/2017-09-22-networks-for-normal-people.md

 YES
 ```

-Carol's computer simply ignores the message.
+Alice and Carol's computers simply ignore the message.
 The switch updates its MAC table:

 ```
 Port | Status       | MAC